Frank McNamara (musician): Music

 He is the producer/musical director of The Young Messiah – Messiah XXI which is an adaptation of Handel's Messiah.
 The CD and DVD of this work was released on 3 October 2006.
 The production starred Gladys Knight, Roger Daltrey, Chaka Khan, Jeffrey Osborne, the Irish Philharmonic Orchestra & Choir and the Visual Ministry Gospel Choir.
 On 18 October 2002, McNamara staged and produced a performance of this music in Warsaw, Poland as part of a Gala Event for the President of Poland and dignitaries.

 His work with John McDermott entitled A Time to Remember was released as a PBS special and on CD and DVD and that album was number one on Billboards World Music list.

 In 2002, McNamara created the group The American Tenors.
 Their PBS special was filmed in Los Angeles, California, at the Kodak Theatre.
 Within the first few weeks of its release, The American Tenors album was at number five on Billboards Crossover Classical Chart.
 They also released a slightly different version of their album in Ireland.

 McNamara has made albums with The Irish Tenors, The American Tenors, Ronan Tynan, John McDermott, David Agnew, Rebecca Storm and Mary Lowe, among many others.
 He was the music director and toured with LeAnn Rimes during her 2004 Symphonic Christmas tour.
 In 2005, he was the music director of the Argent Mortgage Orchestrated concert series, which included shows with LeAnn Rimes, Seal, Jewel (singer) and Duran Duran.
 He has conducted some of the world's leading orchestras, including the Royal Philharmonic Orchestra, the Pittsburgh Symphony Orchestra, the Melbourne Symphony Orchestra and the Boston Pops Orchestra and conducted the Baltimore Symphony Orchestra for Ben Folds's three-concert orchestral debut in the United States.

 Personal life

 McNamara is married to Theresa Lowe, a barrister and former RTÉ television presenter.
-In 2019, the couple applied in the High Court to restructure debts of €3.7m.

-In the 2007 Irish general election, McNamara ran for the Progressive Democrats in Dublin South-Central, securing 474 first-preferences (1% of the poll, 6% of a quota).
+In the 2007 Irish general election, McNamara ran for the Progressive Democrats in Dublin South-Central, securing 474 first-preferences (1% of the poll).